BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/01_0_Introducing_Bitcoin.md

 ### Bitcoin — In Short

-One way to think of Bitcoin is as: _a sequence of atomic transactions: each of which is enabled by the sender with the solution to a previous cryptographic puzzle that was stored as a script; each of which is locked for the recipient with a new cryptographic puzzle that is stored as a script; and each of which is recorded in an immutable global ledger._
+One way to think of Bitcoin is as _a sequence of atomic transactions_.
+Each transaction is enabled by a sender with the solution to a previous cryptographic puzzle that is stored as a script.
+The new transaction is locked for the recipient with a new cryptographic puzzle that is stored as a script.
+Every transaction is recorded in an immutable global ledger.

 ## What Is Public-Key Cryptography?